rlucioni/recipes/recipes/dessert/apple-pie.md

 3. Mix in lemon juice, sugar, nutmeg, cinnamon, and salt.
 4. Add in cornstarch
 5. Roll out 1 batch of pie crust and line the bottom of the pie dish.
 6. Layer in apple slices and top with accumulated juices.
-(Optional: strain out and boil down juices first)
+Optionally, strain out and boil down juices.
 7. Top with second batch of pie crust and crimp the edges.
 8. Use a knife to cut air vents in the crust top.
 9. Brush top with egg wash and sprinkle with white sugar.